-The Compensation Committee recently approved changes to the form of change of control agreement that will govern all future change in control arrangements with the Company.
+In October 2009, the Compensation Committee approved changes to the form of change of control agreement that will govern all future change in control arrangements with the Company after October 2009.
 Such changes include, but are not limited to:

-- The executive will no longer receive severance benefits for termination by the executive for any reason within 13 months of a change in control. - The executive will no longer receive a "gross-up" payment so that the net amount retained by them is equal to the payments and benefits they are entitled to under the agreement. - Severance payments include a multiple of the average, rather than highest, bonus for the three years prior to change in control.
+- The executive will no longer receive severance benefits upon termination by the executive for any reason within 13 months of a change in control. - The executive will no longer receive a tax "gross-up" payment so that the net amount retained by them is equal to the payments and benefits they are entitled to under the agreement. - · Severance payments will be calculated based on a multiple of the average, rather than highest, bonus for the three years prior to change in control.